damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 - [Themes and Templates][themes-templates] (Miscellaneous)
 - [HTML Themes][html-examples] (plain HTML)

-_**Note:** these themes, templates and SSGs were casually chosen and listed on this post to provide you with some distinct GitLab CI configurations._
+>**Note:** these themes, templates and SSGs were casually chosen and listed on this post to provide you with some distinct GitLab CI configurations.

 <a name="faq"></a>

 ## FAQ

-### Is it all of this really free to use?
+### Is all of this really free to use?

 Yes, it is!
-On [GitLab.com][sign-up] you can create your free account and enjoy all it's [features][gitlab-com], including unlimited private repositories, projects, websites and contributors.
+On [GitLab.com][sign-up] you can create your free account and enjoy all its [features][gitlab-com], including unlimited private repositories, projects, websites, and contributors.
 Also, you'll have 10GB disk space per project, [1GB per Pages artifacts][pages-1GB-artifacts], and unlimited total disk space.
 Awesome, isn't it?
 Why don't you take a peek at the [public projects][explore]?

 ### Where is the `public` folder?